scalespeeder/dayz-chernogosk-chernarus-trader-ships-custom-object-spawner-files/readme.txt

 https://steamcommunity.com/sharedfiles/filedetails/?id=3022530513

-(See his instructions at above page for how to install structure as a trader base).
+(See his instructions at above page for how to install structure as a DR Jones PC Mod trader base).

 Spawns a number of large ships and other structures around the docks in Chernogorsk on Chernrus which is on the Docks in Svetlojarsk on Chernarus.